 Do I have to have health insurance to be seen at Student Health Services?

-No, many students who use our services do not have health insurance; however, health insurance coverage can help protect you against medical bills in the event of a serious illness.
+No, however, the Affordable Care Act requires that you carry insurance and health insurance coverage can help protect you against medical bills in the event of a serious illness.
 Most students with medical insurance are covered through their parent's medical coverage or a student policy.
-Student Health Services will submit charges to your insurance provider or help you submit charges on your own, depending on your provider, to minimize your out of pocket costs.
+Many students are eligible to stay on their family health insurance program.
+Consult your insurance provider to determine if this option is available to you.
+Due to new insurance laws, most young adults can stay on their parent's family plan until they turn 26.
+Student Health Services will submit charges to your insurance provider or help you submit charges on your own, depending on your provider, to minimize your out-of-pocket costs.

 Will my health information remain confidential?